Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 \begin{definition}[Probabilistic channels] The category of {\em finite probabilistic channels} $\Chan$\footnote{The morphisms in this category are often called {\em finite stochastic maps / processes / matrices}.
 We stick with probabilistic channels, often simply saying `channels'.} has the finite sets as objects, while a morphism $X\circarrow Y$ is given by a function $X\rightarrow\mathcal D(Y)$.
 The identity $X\circarrow X$ is given by the delta distribution: $x\mapsto\delta_x$, while the composition of $f:X\circarrow Y$ and $g:Y\rightarrow Z$ is given by the formula $gf(x)(z) = \sum_{y\in Y} f(x)(y)\cdot g(y)(z)$. \end{definition} We say that a channel $f:X\circarrow Y$ has {\em full support} if for every $x\in X$, the distribution $f(x)$ has full support.
 Note that $\Chan$ is the full subcategory on the finite sets of the Kleisli category of the finite distribution monad $\mathcal D$.

 The parametric channels arise via the {\em (co)para construction}, whose construction as a monoidal theory we cover in Appendix~\ref{sec:para-copara}.
 We refer to the morphisms in $\Para(\Chan)$ as {\em parametric channels}, and to the morphisms in $\Copara(\Chan)$ as {\em coparametric channels}.
-Explicitly, the parametric channel $(X,f):Z\rightarrow Y$ and the coparametric channel $(V,g):Z\rightarrow Y$ look as follows: \scalebox{.75}{\tikzfig{journal-figures/para-copara-channels}}.
+Explicitly, the parametric channel $(X,f):Z\rightarrow Y$ is a channel $f:X\times Z\rightarrow Y$, where $X$ is viewed as part of the morphism data, and the coparametric channel $(V,g):Z\rightarrow Y$ is a channel $g:Z\rightarrow V\times Y$, where $V$ is viewed as part of the morphism data.
+Graphically, the parametric and coparametric channels are represented as follows: \scalebox{.75}{\tikzfig{journal-figures/para-copara-channels}}.
 In the above situation, we call $X$ and $V$ the {\em parameter} and the {\em coparameter}, and say that $f$ is parameterised by $X$ and that $g$ is coparameterised by $V$.

-\begin{definition}[Jacobs~\cite{jacobs-spr}, Definition~7.3.1] A parametric channel $f':X\times Z\rightarrow Y$ is the {\em conditional} for a coparametric channel $(X,f):Z\rightarrow Y$ if equation~\eqref{eq:disintegration} holds, and for any channel $h:Z\rightarrow X$ with full support and any parametric channel $(X,g):Z\rightarrow Y$, the equality on the left of~\eqref{eq:disintegration-unique} implies the equalities on the right of~\eqref{eq:disintegration-unique}:
+\begin{definition}[Jacobs~\cite{jacobs-spr}, Definition~7.3.1] A parametric channel $(X,f'):Z\rightarrow Y$ is the {\em conditional} for a coparametric channel $(X,f):Z\rightarrow Y$ if equation~\eqref{eq:disintegration} holds, and for any channel $h:Z\rightarrow X$ with full support and any parametric channel $(X,g):Z\rightarrow Y$, the equality on the left of~\eqref{eq:disintegration-unique} implies the equalities on the right of~\eqref{eq:disintegration-unique}:

 \end{definition}

 \begin{definition} We say that a morphism $(X,f):Z\rightarrow Y$ in $\Copara(\Chan)$ has {\em marginally full support} if the channel \scalebox{.75}{\tikzfig{journal-figures/marg-full-support}} has full support. \end{definition} Note that a coparametric channel $(X,f):Z\rightarrow Y$ has marginally full support if and only if for all $z\in Z$ and $x\in X$ we have that the sum $\sum_{y\in Y}f(z)(x,y)$ is non-zero.
 We will solely focus on coparametric channels with marginally full support, as for them the conditional channels exist in the sense of Definition~\ref{def:disintegration} (see Proposition~\ref{prop:disintegration-depara}).
 Let us denote by $\Mfs$ those coparametric channels in $\Copara(\Chan)$ that have marginally full support.